-We're living in a country where almost a third of our school children identify as Black, Asian or Minority Ethnic (BAME) yet fewer than 5% of children’s books feature BAME characters and fewer than 2% of children's book creators are British authors of colour.
+In the United Kingdom, almost a third of school children identify as Black, Asian or Minority Ethnic (BAME) yet fewer than 5% of children’s books feature BAME characters and fewer than 2% of children's book creators are British authors of colour.
 And the picture is even more bleak for those who identify as working class, LGBTQ+ or disabled.

 We love our books.
 And luckily lots of children do too.